SepehrBorji/Payroll-Software/README.md

 # Simple Payroll Software

 ## Overview
-this is a C# console application that generates payroll slips and salary information for a small company The idea and general guidelines for this project is from the last section of the book "Learn C# in one day and learn it well" by Jamie Chan.
+this is a C# console application that generates payroll slips and salary information for a small company.

+The idea and general guidelines for this project is from the last section of the book "Learn C# in one day and learn it well" by Jamie Chan.

 ## Company Payroll requirements - Staff, Admin, Manager